Ria424/developers-animatesdk-docs/Timeline_object/Timeline3.md

 #### Usage

-timeline.clearKeyframes([startFrameIndex [, endFrameIndex]])
+Timeline.clearKeyframes([startFrameIndex [, endFrameIndex]])

 #### Parameters

-**startFrameIndex** A zero-based index that defines the beginning of the range of frames to clear.
+**startFrameIndex** `integer?`; A zero-based index that defines the beginning of the range of frames to clear.
 If you omit *startFrameIndex*, the method uses the current selection.
 This parameter is optional.

-**endFrameIndex** A zero-based index that defines the end of the range of frames to clear.
+**endFrameIndex** `integer?`; A zero-based index that defines the end of the range of frames to clear.
 The range goes up to, but does not include, *endFrameIndex*.
 If you specify only *startFrameIndex*, *endFrameIndex* defaults to the value of *startFrameIndex*.
 This parameter is optional.

 #### Returns